rocket5imon/UserManuals/SimonDaykin.md

 The system has proven capabilities in presenting and story telling, and has received positive feedback for capabilities in this domain.
 This has included large networks of other systems or for large venues with multiple thousand users.
 It should however be noted that the system requires extensive pre-execution preparation for such tasks.

+The system does have an in-built HSHM (Healthy Sense of Humour Module), although due to the Autistic primary processor, it can fail to sometimes interpret jokes.
+It is important to note the HSHM generates error codes for inappropriate, discriminative, or non-inclusive humour.

 ## Maximising Performance & Efficiency